kwonkwonn/libovsdb/README.md

                 "Logical_Switch": &MyLogicalSwitch{},
     })

-Finally, a client object can be created:
+You can create a client object with options such as the endpoint:

-    ovs, _ := client.Connect(context.Background(), dbModelReq, client.WithEndpoint("tcp:172.18.0.4:6641"))
+    ovs, _ := client.NewOVSDBClient(*dbModelReq, client.WithEndpoint("tcp:172.18.0.4:6641"))

+Finally, the client must be connected before use:

+    ovs.Connect(context.Background())
-    client.MonitorAll(nil) // Only needed if you want to use the built-in cache
+    client.MonitorAll(context.Background()) // Only needed if you want to use the built-in cache

 Once the client object is created, a generic API can be used to interact with the Database.
 Some API calls can be performed on the generic API: `List`, `Get`, `Create`.